mizkichan/c17parser/README.md

 # `c2xml`

-A converter whcih processes C preprocessed source code to XML representation of C concrete syntax tree.
+A converter that transformes C preprocessed source code into XML representation of C concrete syntax tree.

 ## How to build and use

 Requires C++17 compiler, boost, re2c, bison.
-Clone this reop and `make`.
+Clone this repo and `make`.
 Run `./c2xml [file]`.

 ## Examples